risk-first/website/practices/Estimates.md

 At point `(3)`, we see that Bill's gamble worked (for him at least):  the project was delivered on time by the team working overtime for two months.
 This was lucky - it seems unlikely that no-one quit and that the code didn't descend into a mess in that time.

 ![Team Response](images/generated/practices/estimates/team1.png)

-Take aways:

- - There's no fixed amount of time something will take.
-It's not clear why the project needed to take thirteen months, or any number.
- - If you give someone a period of time to do something, it'll either take that amount of time, or longer.
- - Don't wait until 9 months to meet reality.

 ## Agile Estimation